mickael-kenan/mickael-kenan/_posts/read/2022-10-12-the-clean-coder.md

 My notes of the book The Clean Coder by Robert C. Martin.

 I urge every developer to read this book.
-The book contains practical advices on what it means to be a profesionnal developer.
+The book contains practical explanation on what it means to be a profesionnal developer.

 <!--more-->